Topology of Random Right Angled Artin Groups: Introduction

 where $E_\Gamma$ denotes the number of edges of $\Gamma$, see \cite{JLR}.

+In Gromov's model a random group is given by a presentation with randomly generated relations where each of the relations has a fixed length $\ell$ and the total number of relations is also fixed (and depends on the density $d$), see above.
+In the case of random right angled Artin groups one generates randomly relations of a special type (namely, the commutation relations).

-In the sequel we examine statistics of various topological invariants of the group $G_\Gamma$ associated to a random graph.
+In this paper we examine statistics of various topological invariants of the group $G_\Gamma$ associated to a random graph.
 Each of such invariants is a random function and it is quite natural to ask about its mathematical expectation and distribution function.
 We assume that $n\to \infty$ and seek results of asymptotic nature.